AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

    If the Edge Gateway status is not **up**, you can troubleshoot Edge connectivity using CLI commands on the Edge Gateway console.
 See `Troubleshooting Edge Gateway Connectivity`_.

 Next, attach the Edge Gateway to the Transit Gateway.
-See `Attach Edge Gateway to Transit Gateway`_.
+See `Attach the Edge Gateway to the Transit Gateway`_.

 3. Attach the Edge Gateway to the Transit Gateway
 -------------------------------------------------